 Travel

 Domestic travel support for fieldwork is $11,850 for year one to cover 5 weeks of field surveys in the summer.
 This constitutes $1,475 for field vehicle use fee, $1,200 as estimated fuel costs, $7,375 for per diem for 5 people, and $1,800 for camping and hotel fees.
 Further domestic travel support in the amount of $4,090 is requested in years two and three for PI Tranmer and the PhD student to present at AGU.
 AGU travel costs for 2 people cover accommodation ($1,440), transportation ($1,000), per diem ($500), and conference registration fees ($2,300).
 An additional $400 each year in years two and three will cover transportation ($100), per diem ($100), and accommodation ($200) for Dr. Lynch (see letter of collaboration) to travel from Moscow to Boise for the summer science camp.
 She will present to the kids and bring the portable water quality lab for field trips.
-Total combined domestic travel is $11,850 for year one and $4,490 for years two and three.
+Total combined domestic travel is $11,850 for year one and $4,490 each for years two and three.
 Other presentations listed in the proposal to disseminate the project findings will be local and not incur expenses from the sponsor.

 International travel support for REC experiments in South Korea is requested as $20,120 in year two for 4 people (PI Tranmer, PhD student, undergraduate student, and 8th grade science teacher).
 This includes transportation ($11,200), extra baggage costs ($200), internal transport within Korea ($800), extra accommodation outside of those offered by the REC free of cost to visiting researchers ($1,200) and per diem ($6,720) for 8 weeks.
 Total international travel costs in year 3 are $6,900 for the PhD student and PI Tranmer to present at the Andong River Experimental Forum conference.
 It is an expectation that all international and Korean national researchers participating in research activities in the REC facility be present.
 These costs cover transportation ($5,600), internal transport within Korea ($200), extra accommodation outside of those offered by the REC free of cost to visiting researchers ($800) and per diem ($300) for 5 days.